 Note that you must have a Thai sim card to use the app.

-Therefore if you plan to drive a scooter or a car in Thailand this article of mine is a must read and especially for the first time travelers to Thailand.
+Therefore if you plan to drive a scooter or a car in Thailand this article of mine is a must-read and especially for first-time travelers to Thailand.

 What Is The Difference Between Grab Taxi And Grab Car